 How Much Power Do You Need?

 When looking at purchasing solar panels, you need to first determine how much power you’ll need for life in your van.
 This will vary depending on how you are planning on using your vehicle.
+I recommend using Solar Sizing Calculator to determine your needs.

 Short Trips or Minimalists